-391. Principles of Teaching Modern Languages (3).
+391. Principles of Teaching Modern Languages in Middle and Secondary Schools (3).

-Study and application of skills of planning, instruction, management and assessment of students in modern languages.
-Includes a review of the ethical and legal responsibilities of language teachers.
-Prerequisite(s): Admission to Teacher Education.
+Study and application of skills of planning, instruction, management and assessment of students in Modern Languages.
+Includes a review of the ethical and legal responsibilities of modern language teachers.

 Corequisite(s): MLAN 392, EDUC 390.

 Notes: Offered in fall semester.